jair-jr/driverBehaviorDataset/README.md

 * groundTruth.csv - File with the start and end timestamps for each event.
 * viagem.json - Info about the smartphone used.

-The following fields are commom in the files:
+The following fields are common across the sensor CSV files:

 * timestamp -  Timestamp when the record is taken.
 * uptimeNanos - Time in nanoseconds since the smartphone start.